DUKE GEOLOGICAL LABORATORY

 The Classic Minerals of New York City

-Dukelabs geologist and Hofstra University professor Charles Merguerian spoke at the NY Mineral Club Show on the subject the Minerals of NYC.
-Long the focus of thorough geologic investigation and multi-level excavation, over the past 150 years NYC has yielded many spectacular mineral specimens.
+Dukelabs geologist and Hofstra University professor Charles Merguerian spoke at the NY Mineral Club Show on the subject of NYC Minerals.
+Long the focus of thorough geologic investigation and multi-level excavation over the past 150 years, NYC has yielded many spectacular mineral specimens.
 These specimens are sought after by collectors because such specimens are rare in crystalline terranes such as found in NYC.
 Much of the rock floor of NYC is covered by younger strata.
 Luckily, surface and subsurface rock removal as a prelude to construction of buildings and municipal systems have allowed for the preservation of minerals, typically found along faults and in pegmatite veins.

 Dr. Merguerian, who has studied the geology of this region throughout his career and still promises one day to get it right, discussed the geological background for NYC mineralization, the formation of minerals from various geological environments, and described the joys of urban mineral collecting.
 His talk was highlighted by views of classic and new NYC mineral specimens, some of which come from the NY Mineralogical Club's collection.
 This link will bring you to NYC mineral heaven.